 Control the message.

-My general philosophy is that you don’t want your supervisor to find out about your plans from someone other than you — whether you’re going back to school or you’re job searching.
+You don’t want your supervisor to find out about your plans from someone other than you — whether you’re going back to school or you’re job searching.
 You want to be able to control that message, even if it’s a “bad” message, which you can do if you tell your supervisor ahead of time.
 If you choose not to, and she or he finds out from someone else, that message is no longer yours to control.
 If you are the one initially delivering the message, there are things you can say to your boss that would help soften the blow: “I’ve learned and contributed what I can here, and I think now is a strategic time for me to move on.”
 “I’m looking to change career fields.”
 “I have a life situation that requires a different kind of job right now.”
 And you want to state that, while exploring other options, you’ll continue giving your office 100 percent — and follow through.

 What about counteroffers?